 Below are some of the many benefits of data sharing:

-The Actian Data Platform is ideal for sharing and consuming data for analysis.
+The Actian Data Platform is an ideal SQL-based data solution.
 Pre-built connectors to hundreds of data sources make data integration easy.
-Organizations can store and transmit data securely using strong encryption.
-Data can be self-managed or made available using a subscription to a cloud service that includes AWS, Azure, and Google Cloud.
+Data can be stored and transmitted securely using strong encryption.
+Analytic and Transaction Processing Database services can be downloaded for self-managed instances or accessed using a subscription to a cloud service platform, including AWS, Azure, and Google Clouds.